Do you think you have an Enneagram type 6 child? Read this blog for everything you need to know about parenting the Enneagram 6 as a child!

 Enneagram 6 Child In Health

-The word I like to use to summarize the enneagram 6 child in health is release.
+The word I like to use to summarize the enneagram 6 child in health is released.
 The Loyalist child, who is so great at being prepared and protective, learns to embrace peace, relaxation, and, most importantly, diplomacy.
 An enneagram 6 in growth learns to find loyalty and grounding within themselves.

 Signs Of A Healthy Enneagram 6…